Security-Onion-Solutions/securityonion-docs/rbac.rst

     * - *users/delete*
       - Delete any user

-These permissions are then collected into default roles as defined below:
+These discrete privileges are then collected into privilege groups as defined below:

 .. list-table::
     :widths: 25 50